-The direct rollover rules do not apply to payments in a year in which the expected payments total less than \$200.
+Unless a direct rollover is made or expected payments for the year total less than \$200, 20% of your lump-sum distribution must be withheld for federal income taxes.
 A partial direct rollover will not be permitted if it is less than \$500.
-In addition, a direct rollover may not be divided and paid to more than one traditional IRA, Roth IRA, or other employer's qualified plan.
+Also, a direct rollover may not be divided and paid to more than one traditional IRA, Roth IRA, other employer's qualified plan, or SIMPLE IRA.
 A distribution that is rolled over to a Roth IRA will be taxable (but it will not be subject to the 10% additional tax under Internal Revenue Code Section 72(t)).